Advice for getting along with your kids

 Even if you don’t prefer a behavioralist method for encouraging behavior you do want, an awareness of it helps recognize when you’re accidentally encouraging behavior you don’t want.
 If you don’t want your child to yell “I WANT MILK”, don’t bring them the glass of milk when they do it.
 Bring it only once they say “Milk please” – you can prompt them.

 The behaviorist consensus seems to be that punishment is of pretty limited use, and most of what you want to use is reinforcement of good behavior (largely by your smiles, praise, and physical affection rather than material rewards).
+Even if there are few instances where they do what you want, “catch them being good” and praise it.

 Timeout worked well for us as a discipline go-to.
 We used basically the 1-2-3 Magic method (here one summary).
 It’s not just for the kids; I think it helped me have more control over myself when I otherwise would have been physically rough with the kids.
 Much of the criticism of the method is about timeout applied badly.
 It can be short: one minute per year of the child’s age, but we cap at about three minutes even for the older kids.
 It mostly interrupts whatever was just going on.